learn-co-curriculum/dsc-quiz-data-viz/README.md

+?: Question 3

-?: In what order should you run the following commands in order to generate and display a plot?
+In what order should you run the following commands in order to generate and display a plot?

 1. `plt.legend()`
 2. `x = np.linspace(1, 10, 20)`